 Issue Management refers to the systematic assessment of an organisation concerning its environment in large.
 It can be a company, but also public authorities, political parties or associations, whose aims are to identify any issues that can inflict the public’s lives or other organization-related issues at an early stage.
 The organisations objective is to react accordingly, by participation in the public opinion-forming process or by adapting the organisation policy.
 Often the goal is to address the public discourse through the media and can address subjects in the public debate.

-The course is open access to all students with a relevant bachelor’s degree or equivalent in accordance with the requirements of the Post graduate degree in Media Practise at Volda University College.
+The course is open access to all students with a relevant bachelor’s degree.

-The course plan covers 15 hours of lectures.
+The course plan is published in TimeEdit.
 Attendance is compulsory for five days of intensive teaching, including group exercises with project work and one crisis management exercise.